• Skip to primary navigation

 Tips for Smoked Turkey Breast

-• No, Turkey isn’t RAW.
-The turkey much like brisket or ribs will form a light pink smoke ring.
-It’s a chemical reaction that takes place when meat is smoked.
-To learn more check out this article from Texas Monthly on “The Science of the Smoke Ring”
+• No, Turkey isn't RAW.
+Much like brisket or ribs, the turkey will form a light pink smoke ring.
+It's a chemical reaction that takes place when meat is smoked.
+To learn more, check out this article from Texas Monthly on "The Science of the Smoke Ring."

-• Even though I’ve oven you time instructions this is just estimated based on my smoker and the size of turkey breast that I smoked.
+• Even though I've given you time instructions, this is just an estimate based on my smoker and the size of the turkey breast I smoked.
 Always cook to Temperature, not Time.
 Always use an Instant Read Thermometer

 • You can Freeze the turkey for up to 6 months.
-Wrap extremely tight with plastic wrap or better yet vacuum seal the turkey.
-Leave the part you want to freeze unsliced if possible.
+Wrap it extremely tight with plastic wrap or, better yet, vacuum seal it.
+If possible, leave the part you want to freeze unsliced.

-• Traditionally Texas turkey breast is sliced into ¼ inch slices just like beef brisket.
-If you want thinner deli slices chill the turkey breast completely and use a meat slicer for best results.
+• Traditionally, Texas turkey breast is sliced into ¼-inch slices, just like beef brisket.
+For thinner deli slices, chill the turkey breast completely and use a meat slicer.

-• I prefer using Aluminum foil half pans because they hold the juices and keep your pit clean but its not required.
+• I prefer using Aluminum foil half pans because they hold the juices and keep the pit clean, but it's not required.

 • If you don’t have a smoker you can use my gas grill smoker method that I use to cook pork ribs